-Feast of St. Luke
+Feast of St. Luke the Evangelist

 And he said to them, “I saw Satan fall like lightning from heaven.
 Behold, I have given you authority to tread upon serpents and scorpions, and over all the power of the enemy; and nothing shall hurt you.
 Nevertheless do not rejoice in this, that the spirits are subject to you; but rejoice that your names are written in heaven.”

 Saint Luke may have been the most intelligent of the early church leaders.
 He is claimed as the patron saint of lawyers, doctors, historians and artists.
 Saint Luke was a physician by trade.
 He was an orator.
 He is one of the Four Evangelists, having authored both the Gospel that bears his name as well as the Book of Acts.
 Since the Book of Acts is a history of the early church, Saint Luke is hailed as the first church historian.
 And Saint Luke was also an artist.
-He painted the first icon, of the Virgin Mary.
+He painted the first icon, that of the Virgin Mary.

-Saint Luke has the title “Apostle” and was a member of a group known as “the seventy.”
+Saint Luke has the title “Apostle” and was a member of a group known as “the Seventy.”
 There were two groups of Apostles, the Twelve and the Seventy.
-Members of both were pivotal in the establishment of the early church.
+Members of both were pivotal in the establishment of the early Church.

-Saint Luke is most likely the unnamed disciple, along with Cleopas (who is named and is also one of the seventy), to whom the Resurrected Christ appeared on the road to Emmaus on the evening after the Resurrection.
-It was Luke and Cleopas who testified to the other disciples that they had seen the Risen Lord and “how He was made known to them in the breaking of the bread.”
-(Luke 24:35)
+Saint Luke is most likely the unnamed disciple, along with Cleopas (who is named and is also one of the Seventy), to whom the Resurrected Christ appeared on the road to Emmaus on the evening after the Resurrection.
+It was Luke and Cleopas who testified to the other disciples that they had seen the Risen Lord and “how He was made known to them in the breaking of the bread” (Luke 24:35).

-The Gospel lesson that is read on his feastday references “The seventy” which is why it is read on this feastday.
+The Gospel lesson that is read on his feast day references “The seventy” which is why it is read on this feast day.
 In the Gospel lesson, Jesus is addressing the seventy, telling them that they are His representatives.
-Therefore whoever hears the disciples hears Christ and whoever rejects the disciples rejects Christ and whoever rejects Christ rejects also God the Father who sent Christ.
+Therefore whoever hears the disciples hears Christ and whoever rejects the disciples rejects Christ, and whoever rejects Christ rejects also God the Father who sent Christ.

 The seventy rejoice at the power of Christ, having seen demon-possessed people cured in His name.
 Christ then tells them three important things: